cw-do/esac-v1/knowledge/module4.md

 These templates follow strict EQ-SANS ordering rules:
 1. For each configuration: transmission → scattering
 2. Never return to a previous configuration
-3. Empty beam only in transmission mode
+3. Empty beam usualy does not require scattering measurement
 4. Use sample position = -1 for non-standard environments

 All templates are written in clean markdown/text format for direct RAG ingestion.